 In our country, 70% of cancers are detected very late, so the treatment results are limited.
 This lack of awareness and late detection leads to a misconception that cancer means death.

 Yes, these patients have unique needs and need special care and love.
 We go for home visits to take care of patients who wish to be at home during their last days, and all of this is free.
-Being with these terminally ill cancer patients, a thought came to my mind: Why not limit the disease before it limits our life?
+Being with these terminally ill cancer patients, a thought came to my mind: Why not limit the disease before it limits our lives?
 Hence, I started awareness and screening at the site free of cost.

 I started working with all sections of society through awareness presentations and free mammography and Pap smears.
 I tried giving special attention to rural and low socioeconomic strata that cannot reach screening and early treatment due to financial constraints or inaccessibility.